ahmedbilal/OSTEP-Solution/Chapter 5/README.md

 ## Question 2

+### Write a program that opens a file (with the open() system call) and then calls fork() to create a new process.
+Can both the child and parent access the file descriptor returned by open()?
+What happens when they are writing to the file concurrently, i.e., at the same time?

 **This Answer need verification** Both child and parent can access the file descriptor opened using **open()**.

 Both are able to write to the file but the order in which they do is un-deterministic (*if we don't use **wait()***).